 #2: CLOCK IN SOME CARDIO

 There’s nothing like a quick burst of cardio to wake up your body.
 Valarezo makes exercise a part of her existing routine by power-walking and running stairs.
-Her pro tip: Focus on your core and posture to get the most out of your mini workout.
-And keep a pair of shoes like New Balance’s new Fresh Foam Arishi sneakers in rotation—they’re stylish enough to wear to work, but also lightweight and comfortable enough for getting your heart rate up between meetings.
+Keep a pair of shoes like New Balance’s new Fresh Foam Arishi sneakers in rotation—they’re stylish enough to wear to work, but also lightweight and comfortable enough for getting your heart rate up between meetings.

 #3: MAKE A SNACK

 You already know that a veggie and protein-packed lunch will keep you energized during the day, but what should you reach for when your stomach starts to grumble in your 4 p.m. meeting?
 Valarezo swears by adding adaptogens, like ashwagandha and reishi into a smoothie for an afternoon pick-me-up.
 These Chinese herbs are known to reduce anxiety and increase energy, which makes for the perfect fuel to get you through the last couple hours of the day.

 #4: Practice Mindfulness

 If you’ve never tried meditating, you’re missing out on Valarezo’s favorite way to feel rejuvenated during the day.
 “Low-belly breathing is a great technique to calm the mind and get rid of anxiety,” says the fitness pro.
 And it only takes five minutes of your time.
 Close your eyes, place your hands on your stomach, and take slow breaths in and out.
 You’ll feel the physical and mental pressure melt away.

 Ready to incorporate exercise into your weekly routine?
 Shop more New Balance sneakers to get you up and moving in style.